Logon27/Portfolio/portfolio/docs/my-projects/c-archive.md

 ## About The Project

 This is an archiving program written in C. It basically can take one or more files and zip them up into a tar ball.
 There are actually two programs.
 One to archive the file(s) and one to un-archive them.
 The program also has validation measures to make sure that the file it is actually trying to unzip is a valid archive created by the ctar program.
+These programs have a makefile for compilation.
+So as long as you have `gcc` and `make` installed you can easily compile the programs with `make`.

 ### Archiving Files